UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging

 \subsection{JWST UNCOVER imaging}

-The UNCOVER imaging of A2744 comprises extremely deep observations of the cluster and its surrounding field with the \textit{Near Infrared Camera} \citep[NIRCam;][]{rieke05} aboard the JWST, achieving nominal $5\sigma$ depths of the order of $29.8$\,magnitudes, before accounting for magnification which on average adds $\sim2$\,magnitudes to the depths, i.e. down to $\sim32$\,magnitude effective depths in UNCOVER.
+The UNCOVER imaging of A2744 comprises extremely deep observations of the cluster and its surrounding field with the \textit{Near Infrared Camera} \citep[NIRCam;][]{rieke05,rieke23} aboard the JWST, achieving nominal $5\sigma$ depths of the order of $29.8$\,magnitudes before accounting for magnification.
+The magnification on average adds $\sim2$\,magnitudes to the depths in the SL regime, so that UNCOVER effectively reaches down to $\sim32$\,magnitude.
 The cluster was observed in six broad-band filters, F115W, F150W, F200W, F277W, F356W and F444W, and in one medium-band filter, F410M, for 4-6 hours each.
-The data were then reduced and drizzled into mosaics with the grism redshift and line analysis software for space-based spectroscopy (\texttt{grizli}; Brammer et al. in prep.).
-These mosaics also incorporate the other public JWST imaging data available in the vicinity of A2744, namely the GLASS-JWST \citep{treu22} images obtained with NIRCam and the \textit{Near-Infrared Imager and Slitless Spectrograph} \citep[NIRISS;][]{doyon12}, which in particular add F090W-band coverage in parts of the UNCOVER field, and the NIRCam imaging obtained in DDT program~2767 (PI: P. Kelly).
+The data were then reduced and drizzled into mosaics with the \texttt{grism redshift and line analysis software for space-based spectroscopy} (\texttt{grizli}\footnote{\url{https://github.com/gbrammer/grizli}}; Brammer et al. in prep.).
+These mosaics also incorporate the other public JWST imaging data available in the vicinity of A2744, namely the GLASS-JWST \citep{treu22} images obtained with NIRCam and the \textit{Near-Infrared Imager and Slitless Spectrograph} \citep[NIRISS;][Doyon et al. in prep.]{doyon12}, which in particular add F090W-band coverage in parts of the UNCOVER field, and the NIRCam imaging obtained in DDT program~2767 (PI: P. Kelly).
 For this work we use the \texttt{v5.4} UNCOVER mosaics, which are publicly available on the UNCOVER website\footnote{\url{https://jwst-uncover.github.io/DR1.html}} and will also soon be available on the \texttt{Barbara A. Mikulski Archive for Space Telescopes (MAST)}.
-We refer the reader to the UNCOVER survey paper \citet{bezanson22} for more details on the JWST data.
+We refer the reader to the UNCOVER survey paper \citep{bezanson22} for more details on the JWST data.
 With a field-of-view totaling $\sim45$\,arcmin$^{2}$, the UNCOVER mosaics represent the widest ultra-deep imaging coverage of A2744 to date.
-Note that deep \textit{Near Infrared Spectrograph} \citep[NIRSpec;][]{jakobsen22} observations for UNCOVER are scheduled for July~2023.
+Note that deep \textit{Near Infrared Spectrograph} \citep[NIRSpec;][]{jakobsen22,ferruit22,boeker23} observations for UNCOVER are scheduled for July~2023.